Dynamical Survival Analysis for Modeling Hazard Functions with Nonlinear Systems: Nonlinear and Oscillatory Hazard Models via Higher-Order ODEs

 \section{Nonlinear and Oscillatory Hazard Models via Higher-Order ODEs}

-In this section, we consider four representative second-order ODE based hazard models.
-Although higher-order formulations can be used to describe a wide range of hazard dynamics, we restrict attention to models that arise naturally in time-to-event applications.
-The models examined are: (1) a damped oscillatory hazard model, (2) a population dynamics–based hazard model, (3) a sinusoidal hazard model, and (4) an exponential hazard model with interaction effects.
-These models capture common dynamic features such as damping, oscillatory behavior, growth and saturation, and nonlinear interactions, and together provide a flexible class of hazard trajectories.
+In this section, \mbh{we illustrate the proposed higher-order dynamical framework through four representative second-order ODE-based hazard models.
+While the general formulation accommodates a broad class of nonlinear systems, we focus on models that arise naturally in time-to-event applications and highlight distinct dynamical mechanisms.} The models examined are: (1) a population dynamics-based hazard model, (2) an exponential hazard model with interaction effects, (3) a damped oscillatory hazard model, and (4) a sinusoidal hazard model. \mbh{Collectively, these examples demonstrate how the proposed framework captures diverse behaviors-including damping, oscillations, nonlinear growth and saturation, and interaction-driven dynamics-that are not accurately represented by standard first-order or linear oscillator-based hazard models.}